pmlewis/Annotations/Hardcore_Functional_JavaScript.md

 ## The Silence

-To write functional code, you must exercise restraint, since a lot of times, "Why couldn't I just do ___, like use `go to`" leads to "Why is the code breaking all the time".
+To write functional code, you must exercise restraint, since a lot of times, "Why couldn't I just do blank, like use `go to`" leads to "Why is the code breaking all the time".

 Symptoms of code that can be improved with functional techniques
 * custom names - loops with names